qiboteam/qibolab/doc/source/tutorials/calibration.rst

 3. We plot the acquired amplitudes, identifying the peak/deep value as the resonator frequency.

-We start by initializing the platform, that reads the information written in the respective runcard, a sequence composed of only a measurement and a sweeper around the pre-defined frequency.
+We start by initializing the platform, creating a sequence composed of only a measurement and a sweeper around the pre-defined frequency.
+We then define the execution parameters and launch the experiment.
+In few seconds, the experiment will be finished and we can proceed to plot it.
+This is done in the following script:

 .. testcode:: python

     import numpy as np
+    import matplotlib.pyplot as plt
     from qibolab import create_platform
     from qibolab.sequence import PulseSequence
     from qibolab.sweeper import Sweeper, Parameter